 Then I got pregnant twice with my long-term partner at age 29 and 30.
 I was absolutely clear with the first pregnancy that it was not the right time and this man and I were not ready to raise a child together.
 I terminated the pregnancy at 5 weeks.

 Then I started bleeding.
-I felt immense relief that I was miscarrying, and also fear and grief, as I realized if I still didn’t want children with this man, it was time to leave the relationship.
+I felt immense relief that I was miscarrying, and also fear and grief.
+I realized if I still didn’t want children with this man 6 years into our relationship, it was time to walk away.
 I ended things 6 months later, and it was one of the hardest chapters of my life.
 The grief felt otherworldly, and for years life kept bringing us back together.
 The kind of uncanny “coincidence” stories that have you believing in soul contracts, past-life karma, twin flames, all of it.

 At 31, single, with my new life ahead of me, I contemplated freezing my eggs.
-I researched, did fertility testing, and sat with the choice for over a year before deciding I did not want to put my body through the hormonal stress of that and was going to trust life and my fertility.
+I researched, did fertility testing, and sat with the choice for over a year before deciding I did not want to put my body through the hormonal stress of that.
+I was going to trust life, and I knew my fertility being something I could impact with my choices.

-Interestingly, I lost all interest in having kids for about 4 years (or repressed it as a strategy to make dating less stressful).
-I felt confident I would live a good and happy life with or without children.
+I lost all interest in having kids for about 4 years (or repressed it as a strategy to make dating less stressful).
+I felt confident I would live a good and happy life with or without children and felt particulary grateful in 2020 that I was not home with a baby.

 The moment of clarity